anush47/AI-Assistant/README.md

 ## Prerequisites

 - Python 3.7 or higher
-- API keys for OpenAI and Google GenAI (set in environment variables or a `.env` file)
+- API keys for Google GenAI (set in environment variables or a `.env` file)

 ## Installation